Hyperloop-UPV/software/electron-app/README.md

 ## Build for production

 This script creates distributables and executables.
+**Note**: You must run `npm run build` for this script to work correctly.

 ```
 npm run dist:win    # Windows